-ATTACHED GARAGE

-6.3 GARAGE DOOR OPENER
+ATTACHED GARAGE 6.3 GARAGE DOOR OPENER

-One of the Photo-eye beams was installed to high above the floor of the garage to adequately offer protection for small children and/or pets.
+The Photo-eye beam for the east garage door was installed to high above the floor of the garage to adequately offer protection for small children and/or pets.
 We recommend that the photo-eye be lowered to within 4-6" of the floor.

-6.4 FIRE SEPARATION

-There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
+6.4 FIRE SEPARATION There are voids in the fire resistive barrier between the living space and garage that will allow flames to penetrate.
 The gypsum barrier slows the spread of a fire from the garage to the structure and/or living space.
 Patching the voids with a fire retardant caulk is recommended.